What makes covert operations so interesting, and even funny at times, is that things are purposely not what they seem.

-There are celebrated stories of how trainees at clandestine agencies are purposely made to run into friends and family members during training in order to check if they can still hold onto their covers.
+There are celebrated stories of how trainees in clandestine agencies are purposely made to run into friends and family members during training in order to check if they can still hold onto their covers.
 In my case though, there would have been no point to such a thing.
-For one thing, I wasn’t exactly operate in enemy territory, and if anything, our unexpected meetup only helped me blend into the environment as we stood and chatted for a minute or two.
+For one thing, I wasn’t exactly operating in enemy territory, and if anything, our unexpected meetup only helped me blend into the environment as we stood and chatted for a minute or two.
 Knowing what I do for a living, my cousin didn’t have to ask me what I was doing there, and just told me she was happy I was around that day.

 Interestingly enough, I recently found myself on the opposite side of an accidental meetup.
 A friendly British acquaintance of mine who organizes security conferences around the world was attending the recent RSA conference in San Francisco.
 We decided to meet up at one of the high-end hotels downtown to discuss the possibility of my being a speaker at a future conference he was organizing.

 The hotel was unsurprisingly full of RSA attendees and various side-events and meetings were happening there.
-As soon as I stepped into the lobby, I saw a local professional acquaintance of mine sitting alone on one of the couches.
+As soon as I stepped into the lobby, I saw a local professional acquaintance of mine sitting alone on one of the sofas.
 We had worked together in the past but hadn’t seen each other for some time.
 He was there providing covert protection for an important Silicon Valley CEO (which was one of the reasons his position covered the entrance to the lobby).